-RUSS 3361 (3), 3362 (3)
+RUSS 3362 (3).
+COMPARATIVE GRAMMAR.

-COMPARATIVE GRAMMAR

 For students who are fully bilingual in Russian and English, these courses provide a practical analysis of the similarities and differences between the two languages.
 Special problems of native speakers of Russian speaking English.
 Translation in both directions.
 Weekly compositions and translations, essay exams.
-Prerequisite (3361): 16 hours of Russian by examination.
-Prerequisite (3362): RUSS 3361 or permission of area chair.
+Prerequisite: RUSS 3361 or permission of area chair.

-RUSS 4185 (1), 4285 (2), 4385 (3)

-INTERNSHIP IN RUSSIAN

-This course offers students experience in organizations where knowledge of Russian and the cultures of Russian-speaking countries is relevant: corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall G.P.A. of 3.00 or higher; G.P.A. in Russian of 3.30 or higher; sponsorship of a professor and of the organization, agency, or corporation.
+RUSS 4185 (1), 4285 (2).
+INTERNSHIP IN RUSSIAN.
+This course offers students experience in organizations where knowledge of Russian and the cultures of Russian-speaking countries is relevant: corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall GPA of 3.000 or higher; GPA in Russian of 3.300 or higher; sponsorship of a professor and of the organization, agency. or corporation.

-ADVANCED CONVERSATION Moscow or St. Petersburg, term.
+RUSS 4301 (3).
+ADVANCED CONVERSATION.
+Moscow or St. Petersburg, term.

-ADVANCED PHONETICS Moscow or St. Petersburg, term.
+RUSS 4302 (3).
+ADVANCED PHONETICS.
+Moscow or St. Petersburg, term.

-ADVANCED READINGS IN RUSSIAN LITERATURE I Prerequisite or Corequisite: RUSS 3341 and 3351 or permission of instructor.
+RUSS 4311 (3).
+ADVANCED READINGS IN RUSSIAN LITERATURE I. Prerequisite or Corequisite: RUSS 3341 and 3351 or permission of instructor.

-ADVANCED RÉADINGS IN RUSSIAN LITERATURE II Prerequisite: RUSS 4311 or permission of instructor.
+RUSS 4312 (3).
+ADVANCED READINGS IN RUSSIAN LITERATURE II.
+Prerequisite: RUSS 4311 or permission of instructor.

-ADVANCED COMPOSITION Moscow or St. Petersburg, term.
+RUSS 4313 (3).
+ADVANCED COMPOSITION.
+Moscow or St. Petersburg, term.

-TRANSLATION Moscow or St. Petersburg, term.
+RUSS 4314 (3).
+TRANSLATION.
+Moscow or St. Petersburg, term.

-RUSS 4380 (3), 4381 (3) DIRECTED STUDIES
+RUSS 4380 (3), 4381 (3), DIRECTED STUDIES.